intoxstudio/content-aware-sidebars/readme.txt

 > * Sync Widgets across Themes
 > * and more...
 >
-> Install the free version and upgrade at any time from the dashboard
+> Install the free version and upgrade at any time right from the dashboard!

 ####For more information